lyokha/nginx-combined-upstreams-module/README.md

 *next_upstream_statuses*.
 Blacklisting state is not shared between nginx worker processes.

-The next three upstrand directives are akin to those from the nginx proxy module.
+The next four upstrand directives are akin to those from the nginx proxy module.

 Directive *next_upstream_statuses* accepts *4xx* and *5xx* statuses notation and
 values *error* and *timeout* to distinguish between cases when errors happen